What is dissolution?

 What is Probate?

 Probate is the court and process that looks after people who cannot make their own personal, health care and financial decisions.
-These people fall into three general categories: Minor Children (under age 18 in most states); Incapacitated Adults; and People who have died without legal arrangements to avoid probate.
+These people fall into two general categories: minor children and incapacitated adults.
+Probate is also the legal process for people who have died with just a will or no will at all.
 Probate proceedings in some states can be expensive and time-consuming.
 Additionally, the court proceeding and associated documents are all a matter of public record.
 Many people choose to avoid probate in order to save money, spare their heirs a legal hassle, and keep their personal affairs private.
+One of the best ways to avoid probate is with a properly funded trust.

 What is Joint Tenancy With Rights of Survivorship?